Xenoblade Chronicles (video game): Sales

 During its opening week, Xenoblade Chronicles reached the top of Japan's gaming charts, selling 80,000 units.
 By the end of 2010, the game had sold over 161,000 copies, making it the eighth best-selling Wii game of the year, and eventually reached almost 200,000 units by the end of 2013.
 In the UK charts, Xenoblade Chronicles debuted at #7, and reached #2 in the dedicated Wii charts despite stock shortages.
 According to Gamasutra, it was the fourth best-selling game in the UK during its first week.
 In the US gaming charts, the game was excluded from the NPD Group's monthly assessment due to it being a retailer exclusive.
 Investment banking firm Piper Jaffray estimated it to be one of the best-selling games in the United States during the month of April 2012, along with Mass Effect 3 and Prototype 2.
 In a later interview, it was stated that the game sold better in the West than in Japan.

 Xenoblade Chronicles 3D fared worse, selling 56,932 copies in its first week in Japan.
 Roughly 78,000 Japanese copies had been sold by the end of June 2015.
 In the UK charts, the game debuted at #27, becoming the third best-selling Nintendo product of that week.
 According to NPD Group figures, the game sold under 75,000, failing to enter the top ten.
 However, Nintendo stated that the game was the fifth best-selling platform exclusive that week.

 As of December 2020, Xenoblade Chronicles: Definitive Edition had sold 1.52 million copies.
 The 2023 CESA Games White Papers revealed that Xenoblade Chronicles: Definitive Edition had sold 1.88 million units as of December 2022.

 Legacy

 In other media

 Shulk has been featured as a playable character in the Super Smash Bros. crossover fighting game series, appearing in its Nintendo 3DS and Wii U and Ultimate installments.
-Gaur Plain, a location in the game, appears as a stage along with several music tracks; one of the game's recurring antagonists, Metal Face, appears as a hazard on said stage; Dunban and Riki accompany Shulk during his Final Smash, with Fiona appearing as part of the Final Smash in Ultimate.
+Gaur Plain, a location in the game, appears as a stage along with several music tracks; one of the game's recurring antagonists, Metal Face, appears as a hazard on said stage; Dunban and Riki accompany Shulk during his Final Smash, with Fiora appearing as part of the Final Smash in Ultimate.
 Additionally, Riki appears as an Assist Trophy, using his own Arts to disrupt opponents.
 Fiora was later featured as a playable character in the crossover game Project X Zone 2, representing the Xeno series alongside Xenosaga character KOS-MOS, opposite Metal Face as an enemy character.